 This line is a relative of the Lavender line.
 It branched off from it at Culver Junction before junction closure in 1958.
 It is one of the first preserved heritage lines and boasts almost 150 carriages and wagons, most pre-1939.
 The line has become a popular setting for film and television — you might recognise it from Downton Abbey.
 With over 30 engines it has almost the largest collection of steam locomotives in the UK, just behind the National Railway Museum, which has the largest.

 The headquarters of the railway is Tunbridge Wells West stations.
 The ’75F’ 1886-built engine shed is the only one in southern England still performing its original purpose.
 In the town you can visit The Pantiles, a beautiful Georgian colonnade.
 There is also the historic Chalybeate Spring where you can taste the iron-rich water.

 The line begins at Tenterden, snaking its way through Rother Valley countryside, and terminates at the grand Bodiam Castle.
 You can ride the no.8 Knowle — one of the ten still surviving AIX class ‘Terrier’ locomotives.
 Engines of this class are dubbed ‘Terriers’ due to their capacity for hard work despite their diminutive size.

 Romney, Hythe & Dymchurch Railway

 For something a little different, the RH&DR line is 13 miles long 15 inch light gauge railway.
 The line operates a fleet of one-third full size steam and diesel locomotives travelling at 25 mph.
 All engines were built in the 20s and 30s.
-In 1940 the line was taken over by the military during World War Two, when it was also used in the construction of PLUTO — ‘Pine Line Under The Oceans’. which was an operation to build underwater oil pipelines between England and France.
+In 1940 the line was taken over by the military during World War Two, when it was also used in the construction of PLUTO — ‘Pipe-Lines Under The Ocean’. which was an operation to build underwater oil pipelines between England and France.